LinkedIn Analytics: Top 5 Metrics to Track

 Where To Find Your LinkedIn Analytics?

-First, you need to make sure your (or your client's) Company Page has been set up.
-When you log into your Company Page, you will then see the Analytics dropdown on the top menu:
+To access LinkedIn analytics, you need to make sure your (or your client’s) Company Page has been set up.
+When you log into your Company Page, you will then see the Analytics dropdown on the top menu of the client’s LinkedIn account:

-Note: Linkedin Analytics is only available to Page Admins.
+Note: Linkedin Analytics is only available to Company Page Admins.

 Which Metrics Does LinkedIn Analytics Measure?

-As you can see from the screenshot above, LinkedIn Analytics are divided into 3 main categories:
+As you can see from the screenshot above, LinkedIn Analytics is divided into three main categories to help measure social media performance:

 • Updates